Questing Beast: Etymology

-The strange creature has the head and neck of a snake, the body of a leopard, the haunches of a lion, and the feet of a hart.
-Its name comes from the great noise that it emits from its belly, a barking like "thirty couple hounds questing".
+Its name comes from the great noise that it emits from its belly (such motif seems to have originated in a symbolic dream scene in the Gesta Regum Anglorum).
 Glatisant is related to the French word glapissant, 'yelping' or 'barking', especially of small dogs or foxes.
-The questing beast is a variant of the medieval mythological view on giraffes, whose generic name of Camelopardalis originated from their description of being half-camel and half-leopard.
+Arthurian scholars tend to interpret the beast as a reflection of the medieval mythological view on giraffes, whose generic name of Camelopardalis originated from their description of being half-camel and half-leopard.
+According to an Arthuriana article, the beast comes from a mistranslation of the Arabic word zaraffa, leading to the description of the beast to be described as zurafa, that is docile or graceful, which is shown in the French text mentioning douce.